-The approach I take is to explain to them, "You understand how the radio in your car works.
+A: I think the way to address it is not through fear, it's through education.
+We need to explain how to use technology wisely.
+What we as technologists really need the consumer and their incentive to use technology.
+Most people who have a laptop don't even know how to be thinking about is The approach I take is to explain to them.
+"You understand how the radio in your car works.
 Your wireless device is nothing but a radio transmitter.
 It is not that much different with computer technology."
-We, as an industry, find ways to talk to people about their wireless networks in a way that's non-threatening and easy for them to understand.

-Q: Is it really that simple?
+We, as an industry, find ways to talk to people about their wireless networks in a way that's non-threatening and easy for them to Q: Is it really that simple?

-A: Networks will work better for everyone if we all practice basic security measures.
+4: Networks will work better for everyone if we all practice basic security measures.
 You don't put a sign in your front yard saying "I've got a big-screen TV and a TIVO and our door is wide open."
 No. You lock your door.
 And you don't lock your door because you are expecting someone to break into your house, you do it because it is a smart practice.
-It's the same with your network.

-Let's increase the sophistication of all the users and security will rise naturally.
+It's the same Let's increase the sophistication of all the users and security will rise naturally.
 As the designers of the technology, as its engineers, it's not just our job to invent the technology, give it to people and then get mad when they find a different way to implement it than the way we like.
 Unfortunately, that's what we do.
 We invented wireless technology.
 We made it easy for people to use.
 We put it in their homes, and then we scared them to death about it.
 Q: Any more new books in the works?

 A: I am writing a book called Geek: Becoming a Thinking Innovator (How to Survive UAT).
 It's my story of where I was in my life at the point when I first heard of UAT, my first job, the mission, the values and a whole bunch of legends and the myths and the lore of a whole bunch of people who I interacted with all the time.
 All the times I failed.
 The times I succeeded.
 How I got my job.
 What the hard lessons were.
 The real story of surviving at UAT.

-LEARN MORE AT WWW.netsecuritydegree.com
+LEARN MORE AT www.netsecuritydegree.com

-UAT's alumni work for leading technolog companies such as Microsoft, NASDAQ, LexisNexis, Electronic Arts (EA), Intel, Motorola, and Neversoft
+UAT's alumni work for leading technol companies such as Microsoft, NASDAQ, LexisNexis, Electronic Arts (EA), Intel, Motorola, and Neversoft